 Videos and Multimedia work really well in a PowerPoint or Keynote presentation.
 However, do make sure that the quality is top drawer.
 And also check the media applications are loaded before you actually start the presentation.
 Then you are ready.

 Whiteboards and flip-charts might seem old-fashioned.
 Don’t believe it.
 So, use them.
 Then inject some passion into your presentation material and watch the results.
-Amazing.
+Just amazing.

 Props are a key presentation aid.
 So, think hard how you can use them when you have to present.
 Because they can be very useful when you want to explain something or get your audience involved.

 Keep your handouts to the end of your presentation.
-Aim for your audience to be a watching and listening audience and not a reading audience.
+Thus, you aim for your audience to be a watching and listening audience and not a reading audience.
 Don’t print your slides, if you have used them.
 So, aim to prepare something else.
 Perhaps, a one-page summary of your presentation would be enough.

 Some easy pointers showing you how to plan your presentation materials.